Argentum 47, Inc. Welcomes New Chief Sales Officer

-WINDSOR, BERKSHIRE, United Kingdom, March 30, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Argentum 47, Inc. (www.argq.io) ARGQ, a leading provider of comprehensive artificial intelligence enhanced digital marketing services, today announced the appointment Mr. James Backhouse to the newly created position of Chief Sales Officer.
-Mr. Backhouse brings over 8 years' experience developing and implementing sales and corporate growth strategies for emerging companies.
+WINDSOR, BERKSHIRE, United Kingdom, March 30, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Argentum 47, Inc. (www.argq.io) (OTC PINK: ARGQ), a leading provider of comprehensive artificial intelligence enhanced digital marketing services, today announced the appointment Mr. James Backhouse to the newly created position of Chief Sales Officer.
+Mr. Backhouse brings over 8 years’ experience developing and implementing sales and corporate growth strategies for emerging companies.

 “We are thrilled to welcome James Backhouse as Argentum’s first Chief Sales Officer.
 We are confident that Mr. Backhouse's expertise in sales and corporate finance will significantly strengthen the management team and contribute to Argentum’s growth in the years to come,” stated Robert Stephenson, Chairman and CEO of Argentum 47.
 “Mr. Backhouse’s wealth of experience lends itself not only to spearheading our overall sales efforts, but will also provide leadership in corporate planning, expansion and addressing our capital markets needs as we continue to execute on our mission of becoming a premiere provider of digital marketing solutions, globally.”